SirCaptainMitch/HotSDiscord/README.md

 # Probius

-A HotS Discord bot.
+This is a forked version of the Nexus School House HotS Discord bot.
+It is being re-worked to be server agnostic, containerized ,and easily configurable.

 Call in Discord with [hero/modifier], where modifier is hotkey or talent tier.
 Data is pulled from HotS wiki.

-Written in Python 3.5.3 and running on a Raspberry Pi 3 B+
+Written in Python 3.5.3

-Project started on 14/9-2019
+# Installation and Setup

+The discord bot should be run in a Virtual Environment ( venv ) to prevent collisions on a local machine or server.

+1. Setup the Viirtual Environment
+    > python -m venv venv
+1. Install the required modules
+    > python -m pip install -r requirements.txt
+1. Run the main bot function.
+    > python ./src/application.py

 # File description